ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-8-2.md

-Chapter 8: Nurturing Relationships: Techniques for Building and Maintaining Strong Relationships
+Techniques for Building and Maintaining Strong Relationships
 ================================================================================================

 Building and maintaining strong relationships with clients is essential for success in sales.
 In this chapter, we will discuss techniques for building and maintaining strong relationships.